Anna Muzychuk

-Muzychuk grew up in a chess family where her younger sister Mariya also became a Grandmaster and her parents work as chess coaches, having taught her the game from when she was two years old.
+Muzychuk grew up in a chess family where her younger sister Mariya (the 2015 Women's World Champion in classical chess) also became a Grandmaster.
+Her parents work as chess coaches, having taught her the game from when she was two years old.
 She soon established herself as a chess prodigy, first winning the European Youth Chess Championships at age six in the under-8 girls' category and later winning the under-10, under-12, and under-14 girls' divisions as well.
 She also won the World Youth Championship in the under-16 girls' category and the World Junior Championship for under-20 girls.
 She earned the International Master (IM) title at age 17 and the Grandmaster title at age 21.

 From 2004 to 2014, Muzychuk represented Slovenia due to conflicts with the Ukrainian Chess Federation.
 She won an individual gold medal at the European Women's Team Chess Championship for Slovenia in 2011 and later won an individual gold medal at the Women's Chess Olympiad in 2016 after she switched federations back to Ukraine.
 At the former event, she had one of the best performances of her career with a score of 8½ out of 9 and a performance rating of 2782, also earning her final GM norm.
 Along with Susan Polgar and Magnus Carlsen, she is one of three players to win the World Rapid and World Blitz Championships in the same year, which she achieved in 2016.

-Muzychuk's sister Mariya was the 2015 Women's World Champion in classical chess.
-Muzychuk drew widespread media attention at the end of 2017 for boycotting the World Rapid and Blitz Championships over FIDE's decision to hold the events in Saudi Arabia in spite of the country's restrictive policies against women.
+She became Norway Chess Women’s Champion in 2025.